bigabdoul/Polib.Net/README.md

 application under development to showcase this feature.

 ## Getting started
-To get up and running, do the following:
+To get up and running, do the following from the command prompt or terminal:

 1. Clone this repository into a directory (e.g. 'github-projects'):